Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/DialogForm.md

   }
 ```

 The use of ``CloseForm`` may look a bit strange.
-You can use ``Close`` but that solution requires the new qaulifier because it hides a Windows method.
+You can use ``Close`` but that solution requires the new qualifier because it hides a Windows method.

 Finally a Model is used to represent the data in the form.
 The filename is ``AboutModel.cs``